Moving to Granada, Spain

 When we asked people what advice they would give someone preparing to move to Granada, they said:

 "Granada is a beautiful city in southern Spain, known for its stunning architecture and vibrant culture.
 Before moving to Granada, expats should familiarize themselves with the local language, as Spanish is the official language of the city.
 Additionally, expats should research the cost of living in Granada, as it is slightly higher than the national average.
 It is also important to note that Granada is a very hot city, with temperatures often reaching over 30 degrees Celsius in the summer months.
-Finally, expats should be aware of the city's rich cultural heritage, with many festivals and events taking place throughout the year," remarked one expat who made the move to Granada.
+Finally, expats should be aware of the city's rich cultural heritage, with many festivals and events taking place throughout the year," remarked one expat in Granada, Spain.

 How do I find a place to live in Granada?